 If you or your clients share content from your website to other pages such as social media, that site will pull your page title information over into the post.

-How Important Are Title Tags for SEO in 2016?
+How Important Are Title Tags for SEO?

 In the early days of SEO (search engine optimisation), the titles of each of your pages were one of the most important ways that Google worked out what your page was about, and where to return your page in search engine results.